opportus/blog/README.md

 ### Important Notes

-Note that this framework is still in pre-alpha, so it may include new features and possibly heavy changes anytime soon...
+Note that this framework is still in pre-alpha, so it may include new features and possibly heavy changes anytime soon...<br />
 Note also that PHP versions lower than the **7** *might* never be supported...

 ## Contributing